Wint3rmute/baczek.me/content/custom-sequencer-idea-dump.md

 A language which can move arbitrary lists around..?

-## Embedded scripting language?

-Rust has Rhai, I'm kinda eager to try it :)

-Figuring a custom langauge could be a funny adventure, I could start from some very limited Lisp implementation.

-### On working with scripting languages

-Idea: All "song code" should share a common variable namespace, which could be mutated at any point (in a synchronous manner).
+Idea: All "song code" should share a common variable namespace, which could be mutated at any point (in a synchronous manner). *Edit:* this is cool but what if I want to reuse a function?
+Maybe there should be a stack-based scope for the namespace?

 The code defines when to tick (with something like a generator or an async/await syntax) and a runtime makes sure that it will tick at the right time.